• Menu

 Enjoy perusing various tents and vendors at the Boulder Farmers Market on weekends from spring to fall.
 This event is decent-sized and sells many fresh foods, packaged goods, and prepared items to sample while shopping.

-In addition to locally grown fruits and veggies from Colorado, known companies like Bolder Chips, Healthy Harvest, and Heavenly Baked Goods also sell their products at this marketplace.
-Furthermore, artisan shows take place on the second week of each month but don’t worry, if you can’t make it that weekend, there’s also live entertainment played on other days as well.
+In addition to locally grown fruits and veggies from Colorado, known companies like Bolder Chips, Healthy Harvest, and Heavenly Baked Goods also sell their products in this marketplace.
+Furthermore, artisan shows take place on the second week of each month, but don’t worry, if you can’t make it that weekend, there’s also live entertainment played on other days as well.

 • Address: 13th Street Between Canyon and Arapahoe, Boulder, CO